Eldeston/Super-Duper-Vanilla/README.md

    [![Sponsor](/shaders/textures/sponsor0.png)](https://bisecthosting.com/FLAMERENDERSTUDIOS)
    This shader is sponsored by **BisectHosting**.
 Open the image above or use the code [**FLAMERENDERSTUDIOS**](https://bisecthosting.com/FLAMERENDERSTUDIOS) to claim your discount to get *25%* off on your first month!

-   Choose **BisectHosting** to host any of your favorite games including some of my personal favorites: **Minecraft, Terraria, and Project Zomboid**! **30%** of your first purchase will support the development of Super Duper Vanilla!
+   Choose **BisectHosting** to host a wide range of games including some of my personal favorites: **Minecraft, Terraria, and Project Zomboid**! **30%** of your first purchase will support the development of Super Duper Vanilla!

 ## Sponsored by Ember Host
    [![Sponsor](/shaders/textures/sponsor1.png)](https://billing.ember.host/aff.php?aff=23)